BloomTech-Labs/adv_git_workshop/checkout.md

    1. You should see `modified:   checkout.md`
 4. Now lest discard this change with the command `git checkout checkout.md`
 5. `git status` should now show that the branch tree is clean (no changes)

+### Restore file to previous commit

+Using checkout to "restore" a file to a previous commit isn't as common and typically is only used to test or debug based on changes to a single or small number of files.

+It's important to note that we aren't restoring anything.
+The commit history is unchanged.
+It's the local (current) file that is changed.
+Now if we were to commit the local file in this state it would then be restored to the previous version in the commit history.